Key Takeaways from "The Gentle Art of Swedish Death Cleaning" by Margareta Magnusson

 December 31, 2022

-I'm a geek for systems of organization, but Margareta Magnusson's "The Gentle Art of Swedish Death Cleaning" is my favorite by far.
+I'm a geek for systems of organization, and Margareta Magnusson's "The Gentle Art of Swedish Death Cleaning" is my favorite by far.
 Her tactful, relaxed process of tidying with end-of-life in mind can lead to a truly transformational relationship with one's belongings.
 I've helped others in downsizing and followed this system myself, and there is a real joy in organizing ones home so it is more accessible and easy to navigate.
 This process takes some work, but results in a deep sense of ease and peace of mind.

 I like to return to this task annually, as the new year begins, and am always amazed by how much I have accumulated in a year.
-Yes, I save every card, letter, and ticket stub, so sorting through paper is an annual review of sorts.
-I like to set aside a quiet weekend to return my belongings to find their homes, or mindfully pass them on to their next dwelling point, allowing any stagnant energy to move up and out.
+I save every card, letter, and ticket stub, so sorting through paper is an annual review of sorts.
+I like to set aside a quiet weekend to return my belongings to their homes, or mindfully pass them on to their next dwelling point, allowing any stagnant energy to move up and out.
 Having reacquainted myself with my belongings, I am reminded of accomplishments and happy memories, as well as projects and ways of being I've been holding onto that are no longer serving me.
 It is a contemplative and gentle process that brings a real lightness into our home.

 I highly recommend you grab a copy of "The Gentle Art of Swedish Death Cleaning, How to Free Yourself and Your Family from a Lifetime of Clutter" for yourself so you may experience enjoy Magnusson's philosophy and flair.
 And if you want to get started today, please check out my notes below!